Approximate full conformal prediction in an RKHS: Designing a new computable approximation

-The following definition formulates a generalization of the kernel ridge regression \citep{vovk2013kernel} which incorporates loss functions that are no longer limited to the quadratic loss.
-The subsequent predictor has the following characteristics: (1) modeling non-linear relationships between the input and the output via the kernel function \citep{hofmann2008kernel}, (2) controlling the over-fitting via ridge regularization \citep{mcdonald2009ridge}, (3) incorporating a loss function tailored to the task.
-The specified kernel function $\kappa_{\mathcal{H}}(\cdot,\cdot)$ \citep{aronszajn1950theory} induces a natural class of function $\mathcal{H} \subset \mathcal{F}(\mathcal{X}, \mathcal{Y})$ which turns out to be a reproducing kernel Hilbert space (RKHS) endowed with a scalar product $\scal{ \cdot , \cdot }_{\mathcal{H}}$ and corresponding $\mathcal{H}-$norm $\|\cdot\|_{\mathcal{H}}$ \citep{paulsen2016introduction}.
+The following definition formulates a generalization of the kernel ridge regression \citep{vovk2013kernel} which incorporates loss-functions that are no longer limited to the quadratic loss.
+The subsequent predictor has the following characteristics: (1) modeling non-linear relationships between the input and the output via the kernel function \citep{hofmann2008kernel}, (2) controlling the over-fitting via ridge regularization \citep{mcdonald2009ridge}, (3) incorporating a loss-function tailored to the task.
+The specified kernel function $\kappa_{\mathcal{H}}(\bullet,\bullet)$ \citep{aronszajn1950theory} induces a natural class of function $\mathcal{H} \subset \mathcal{F}(\mathcal{X}, \mathcal{Y})$ which turns out to be a reproducing kernel Hilbert space (RKHS) endowed with a scalar product $\scal{ \bullet , \bullet }_{\mathcal{H}}$ and corresponding $\mathcal{H}-$norm $\|\bullet\|_{\mathcal{H}}$ \citep{paulsen2016introduction}.